Jun 6, 2023

 A solid social media strategy can help drive enrollments and many colleges and universities already use these networks to boost traffic and leads.

-It’s obvious that social media marketing has a lot of potential, educators just need to know how to get started.
+Social media marketing has a lot of potential, in this blog we're going to show you how to get started and leverage the channel.

-Some education institutions have already found ways to implement successful social media for higher education, using it to connect with students using relatable voices on the platforms they use every day.
+Some educational institutions have already found ways to implement successful social media for higher education, using it to connect with students using relatable voices on the platforms they use every day.

-In 2017, the 24-hour fundraiser raked in an incredible $15.6 million from 15,088 gifts donors all over the U.S., plus more than 50 other countries and took to social media to express its thanks.
+In 2022, the fundraiser raked in nearly $30 million from over 19,229 donors all over the U.S., plus more than 50 other countries, and created a video shared on YouTube to express its thanks

-Over 70% of prospects are using social media to research their college options, which means higher education providers can start communicating with prospects long before an official campus visit.
+This means that colleges and universities can start communicating with prospects long before an official campus visit.

 As the digital landscape makes online learning more appealing to many college-age students, there is increasing pressure for higher ed institutions to up the ante with student recruitment.

 University College London leverages social media as part of its outreach strategy to promote its curriculum, school faculty, career opportunities, and campus culture.